mondradiko/mondradiko/lib/README.md

 # To-Do

-- Add list of libraries to this document
+- Add list of libraries to this document (don't forget Bullet!)
 - Add proper licensing